ssciwr/QuantumGrav/QuantumGravPy/docs/api.md

       show_source: true

 ## Model evaluation
 This module provides base classes that take the output of applying the model to a validation or training dataset, and derive useful quantities to evaluate the model quality.
-These do not do anything useful by default, but you must derive a from them that implemements your desired evaluation, e.g., F1 score.
+These do not do anything useful by default.
+Rather, you must derive your own class from them that implemements your desired evaluation, e.g., using an F1 score.

 ::: QuantumGrav.evaluate
     handler: python